rodyonraskolnikov/Python_Sales_Analysis/README.md

 - December as the Best Month: The highest sales volume was recorded in December, possibly driven by holiday shopping, year-end budgets, or promotional campaigns.
 - Opportunity for Mid-Year Boost: Given the dip in sales from June to September, strategic marketing efforts, discounts, or new product launches could help maintain momentum during this period.

-## 2. What city had the highest number of sales?
+## Question #2: What city had the highest number of sales?

 To determine this, I extracted the city name from the "Purchase Address" column.
 Then, I grouped the data by city and summed up the total sales for each location.
 This allowed me to identify the city with the highest number of sales and analyze geographical trends in purchasing behavior.